Good and Bad Passwords How-To

 the leading alpha characters to be upper case.
 Both could be;

-there were always lower case letters in other positions.
+there will always lower case letters in other positions.

 An additional variation on the original State Department password